How to gain experience in PR

 Find a work placement

-Work experience – although not easy to secure – is undoubtedly the best way to build your PR skills, in preparation for securing a full-time role.
-Whether this is through an unpaid work placement, a paid internship, or simply volunteering to take on the communications of a sports team or community group, for example, any experience is good experience.
+Work experience – although not always easy to secure – is undoubtedly the best way to build your PR skills, in preparation for securing a full-time role.
+Whether this is through an unpaid work placement, a paid internship, or simply volunteering to take on the communications of a sports team or community group, for example – any experience is good experience.

-Admittedly, it can be difficult to find PR placements, so if you’re struggling to find an agency to take you on, then it might be worthwhile looking at other related areas such as events management or journalism.
+Admittedly, it can be difficult to find PR placements, so if you’re struggling to find an agency to take you on, it might be worthwhile looking at other related areas such as events management or journalism and build your connections from there.

 Hone your CV